danielgavrilov/roam.io-guide/README.md

 #### Arduino

 There is a [shield diagram](https://docs.google.com/spreadsheets/d/1edrtmq1ul43iYVfsFOV3o18ER8bILbH1SxsYPFVHQ8U/) in the Google Drive folder showing the pins connected to the Arduino and the connectors coming out of it.
-Here's a screenshot for convenience:

-The connectors (hopefully still) have labels and are also colour-coded with insulation tape.

 #### Display ports